- Audiovisual Production Pro Sho Sound

 Search our directory

-A restored turn-of-the-century ship, the South Street Seaport boardwalk and hordes of models provided the backdrop for a party to promote the latest issue of art and design magazine Smock.
+NEW YORK A restored turn-of-the-century ship, the South Street Seaport boardwalk and hordes of models provided the backdrop for a party to promote the latest issue of art and design magazine Smock.
 The mag barely bothered with decor, aside from searchlights from Miller's Rental and Sales and two giant logoed banners by Duggal.
 Instead the company focused on entertainment: After a cocktail hour aboard the South Street Seaport Museum's Peking, Smock hosted a fashion show of art smocks created by 18 well-known fashion designers, and then delivered performances by Grammy-winning DJ Peter Rauhofer and the remnants of disco band Chic, featuring Nile Rodgers.

 While the magazine tried to provide entertainment for everyone, the setup of the event was slightly difficult to maneuver.
 The logistical difficulties of the boat's layout meant an endless line for the cafeteria-style catering lineup, which included cocktails provided by sponsors Hype, Moet and Tanqueray and hors d'oeuvres by Japanese steakhouse Benihana.
 Many partygoers crammed onto the crowded main deck, unaware that the other half of the boat remained almost empty (although used cups and plates were scattered around the area).